chiraaag004/Chat-With-PDF/README.md

-# 📄🤖 Chat with PDF (Multimodal RAG)
+# 🦾 RagBot! — Multimodal PDF Chat with RAG

-A Streamlit app and utility toolkit for **multimodal retrieval-augmented generation (RAG)** with PDFs.
+A Streamlit app for **chatting with your PDFs** using Retrieval-Augmented Generation (RAG) and multimodal LLMs.
-Upload a PDF, extract and summarize its text, tables, and images, and chat with it using advanced LLMs (Groq, Gemini) — all with context-aware, multimodal answers!
+Upload one or more PDFs, extract and summarize their text, tables, and images, and ask questions with full conversational memory!

 ---

 ## Features

+- **Multiple PDF Upload:** Upload and process several PDFs at once.
-- **PDF Parsing:** Extracts text, tables, and images from uploaded PDFs.
+- **Content Extraction:** Extracts text, tables, and images from PDFs.
 - **Summarization:** Summarizes text, tables, and images using LLMs (Groq for text/tables, Gemini for images).
-- **Vector Store:** Stores summaries and original content for efficient retrieval.
+- **Vector Store (ChromaDB):** Stores summaries and original content for efficient retrieval.
 - **Multimodal RAG:** Answers questions using both text and images as context.
-- **Conversational Memory:** Remembers previous chat turns for context-aware Q&A.
+- **Conversational Chat:** Remembers previous chat turns for context-aware Q&A.
-- **Streamlit UI:** Simple, interactive web interface.
+- **ChromaDB Inspector:** Inspect and test your vectorstore from the sidebar.
+- **Export Chat:** Download your chat history.

 ---